sensboston/sinric-pro-csharp/README.md

 This is useful for setting off Alexa routines, or commanding your PC to perform spoken actions from anywhere in the world...

+## Getting started
+First, you will need a valid Sinric account.
+Create a fake 'Smart Lock' device in the Sinric Dashboard.

+Next, you will need to copy appsettings.json to appsettings.private.json
+* Set the build action: 'Content', copy to output directory: 'Copy if newer'

+Follow the instructions to link the Sinric smart skill to your Alexa account.
+Go into your Alexa app and perform 'Discover Devices' -- then you can create routines using the fake Smart Lock.

+To see something happen, open the Sinric dashboard and click 'Lock' or 'Unlock' To set off an event, uncomment one of the 'SetNewState' lines, or hook into some other event on your PC ...

 # Using Alexa with Python
 If Python is your thing, the official Sinric Github repo has plenty of examples here: https://github.com/sinricpro/python-sdk